 Automation successfully matures when systems respond to events rather than reports.
 Event-driven systems also transform operational visibility.
 Each decision links to its triggering event, workflow state, applied policy, and decision context.

 This observability supports replay, audit, and post-incident learning—capabilities essential for operating AI-enabled systems at scale.
-MES state changes, SCADA alarms, quality threshold breaches, supplier delays, and maintenance alerts form the operational nervous system.
+Operational events serve as the operational nervous system.
 Event-driven architecture replaces periodic reconciliation with continuous awareness.

 This shift enables real-time orchestration.
 Workflows trigger at the moment context changes.
 AI models receive fresh data.
 Teams converge around the same truth.
 Excel loses its coordinating role because coordination becomes embedded in the system itself.